Amer-Abuyaqob/Chirpy/README.md

 - [Project overview](docs/PROJECT_DESC.md) — Architecture, workspace map
 - [API reference](docs/API.md) — Full endpoint docs with schemas

-## Stability

-The API is in active use as a learning project.
-Schema and endpoints are stable; minor changes may occur as the Boot.dev course evolves.

-## Dependencies

-Core: Express, Drizzle ORM, postgres, argon2, jsonwebtoken.
-Dev: TypeScript, Vitest, drizzle-kit.
-See [package.json](package.json).

 ## 👏 Contributing

 Contributions are welcome!
 Fork the repo, open a pull request, and ensure tests pass (`npm run test`).
 Submit PRs to the `main` branch.